54th Oklahoma Legislature: Leadership

-Since the Republican Party holds the majority of seats in both the Oklahoma Senate and Oklahoma House of Representatives, they hold the top leadership positions in both chambers.
+Since the Republican Party held the majority of seats in both the Oklahoma Senate and Oklahoma House of Representatives, they held the top leadership positions in both chambers.

 In Oklahoma, the lieutenant governor serves as President of the Oklahoma Senate, meaning that he serves as the presiding officer in ceremonial instances and can provide a tie-breaking vote.
-Todd Lamb serves as the current Lieutenant Governor of Oklahoma.
-The current President pro tempore of the Oklahoma Senate, who presides over the state senate on the majority of session days is Brian Bingman.
-He is aided by Majority Floor Leader Mike Schulz and Majority Whip Rick Brinkley.
-The Democratic Minority leader of the state senate is Sean Burrage.
-Paul Ziriax serves as the Secretary of the Oklahoma Senate.
+Todd Lamb served as the Lieutenant Governor of Oklahoma.
+The President pro tempore of the Oklahoma Senate, who presides over the state senate on the majority of session days. was Brian Bingman.
+He was aided by Majority Floor Leader Mike Schulz and Majority Whip Rick Brinkley.
+The Democratic Minority leader of the state senate was Sean Burrage.
+Paul Ziriax served as the Secretary of the Oklahoma Senate.

 The first session of the legislature was led by Speaker T.W.
 Shannon.
 Jeff W. Hickman succeeded Shannon on February 10, 2014.
 Speaker Pro Tempore was Mike Jackson, Majority leaders were Fred Jordan and Dennis Johnson, Majority Floor Leader was Pam Peterson and Majority Whip was Todd Thomsen.
-The chair of the Republican caucus is Weldon Watson The Democratic Minority leader is Scott Inman.
-Joel Kintsel serves as Chief Clerk of the Oklahoma House of Representatives.
+The chair of the Republican caucus was Weldon Watson.
+The Democratic Minority leader was Scott Inman.
+Joel Kintsel served as Chief Clerk of the Oklahoma House of Representatives.
 Rick Rose serves as Chief of Staff of the House and Special Counsel to the Speaker.